Bit Store Card

 | Transaction Frequency | No explicit limits stated | No explicit limits stated |

-The 2.5% conversion fee applies whenever cryptocurrency is loaded onto the card and converted to fiat (USD or EUR).
-This fee is occasionally waived during promotional periods.
-There are no additional transaction fees for purchases made in the card's base currency, though foreign currency transactions likely incur standard FX fees of approximately 1-2%.
+The reload fees apply whenever cryptocurrency or EUR is loaded onto the card and converted to the card's fiat balance.
+EUR reloads incur a 2% fee, while crypto reloads incur a 1.5% fee.
+These fees are occasionally waived during promotional periods.
+There are no additional transaction fees for purchases made in EUR, though foreign currency transactions outside Europe incur a 2% fee (with a minimum €3 charge for ATM withdrawals).

 Card Tiers and Options